mericsson/mericsson-com/content/blog/2019-04-08-personal-investment-advice/index.md

 Given all that, here are a quick few steps to get investments in order:

 1. Ensure 401k is invested properly in stock index funds.
+2. Evaluate tax advantaged vehicles (HSA, Roth IRA).
+3. Consider tax advantaged children accounts (UTMA, 529).
-2. After ensure you have enough cash available, move the rest (in a [time averaged way](https://en.wikipedia.org/wiki/Dollar_cost_averaging)) into low cost Index Funds (or their ETF counterparts).
+4. After ensure you have enough cash available, move the rest (in a [time averaged way](https://en.wikipedia.org/wiki/Dollar_cost_averaging)) into low cost Index Funds (or their ETF counterparts).
 Allocation is up to you and your risk profile, but here is a potential allocation described below:

 ```
 60% Vanguard Total Stock Market
 30% Vanguard Total International Stock Market
 10% Vanguard Short-Term Bond Index Fund
 ```

+---

+For more reading, see also my [year end summary checklist](/2020-12-22-eoy-personal-finance-checklist).